Tetramputechture/npp-rl/README.md

 The project is structured into several key components:

 - **Environment**: Custom N++ environment implementation with sophisticated state management
-- **Agents**: PPO-based agent with custom feature extraction
+- **Agent**: PPO-based agent with custom feature extraction
 - **Reward Calculation**: Modular reward system with multiple specialized calculators
 - **Training**: Comprehensive training session management and monitoring
 - **Observation Processing**: Advanced visual and state processing pipeline

-The implementation features sophisticated curriculum learning that automatically adjusts reward scales based on the agent's demonstrated competencies, ensuring efficient skill acquisition and progression.
+The implementation features curriculum learning that automatically adjusts reward scales based on the agent's demonstrated competencies, with skill acquisition and progression.